 Miss.
-Oosthuizen holds a degree in Foundation Phase education from the University of Aros and is currently busy with her Honours degree in Education majoring in Learner Support at the University of Pretoria.
-Her background as a teacher working in both rural and urban schools provide her with an advantage in understanding the challenges faced by both teachers and students in challenging contexts.
-She hopes to obtain her Masters Degree in Learning Support Guidance and Counselling and currently works at the Centre for the Study of Resilience and is a Senior Research Assistant in The Economic and Social Research Council (ESRC) team.
+Oosthuizen holds an Honours degree in Education majoring in Learning Support from the University of Pretoria.
+Her background as a teacher working in both rural and urban schools provide her with an advantage in understanding the demands faced by both teachers and learners in challenging contexts.
+She hopes to obtain her Masters Degree in Learning Support Guidance and Counselling and currently works at the Centre for the Study of Resilience as an intern and a Senior Research Assistant in The Economic and Social Research Council (ESRC) team.

 Ms. Kanye Rampa is an experienced innovation mobilization practitioner, having spent her career in research actualization roles both locally and internationally in the fields of ICT, Rural Development, Renewable Energy, E-Learning, Smart Cities and as well as Health.
 Functional expertise include development and implementation of technology management processes, development and implementation of organization-wide RD&I strategy, Monitoring & Evaluation of technology initiatives, as well as innovation management.